Business Research 101

 Problem, Relevance, Solution

-For a successful pitch or idea, you need to understand the problem, its relevance to the buyer and the solution offered.
+For a successful business pitch or idea, you need to understand the problem, its relevance to the market and the solution you offer.
 We all Google – but what’s unique about your pitch that goes beyond Google?

 • Who *cares* about this product or service?
 Is it a trade association?
 Government?
 Key competitors?